izetex/contracts/README.md

 The protocol consists of the following Smart contracts:

 1) **Game** smart contract is the base abstract contract, defining basic rules of the game.
-The game developer can sub-class from this contract
+The game developer can sub-class from this contract to implement the new rules or make a new game with IZX token.
 2) **FreeGame** smart contract is an example of the game, where players exchange tokens without any value.
 Winner gets 1 token, initially owned by token holder.